All about El Minaret in Mérida, Mexico (2025 Guide)

 El Minaret was sold in 1971 by Dr. Álvaros Medina's three adult children (Álvaro Jr., Maria Luisa and Virginia).
 Extensive renovation work was then carried out.

-For example, there was once an underground cenote in the garden of the house.
+There was once an underground cenote in the garden of the house.
 But in the course of the renovation, the cenote was filled in and the garden next to the house was turned into a large parking lot.
-You will also find El Minaret on Facebook and Instagram.

 The most striking feature of El Minaret is, as you might guess, ...its minaret.
 The slender tower reflects Moorish architectural influences that were popular at the time.
 From the balcony at the top of the minaret, you can take in a nice panoramic view.